 Section 1.
 The election of officers of the Association shall be held at the regular October meeting.
 The officers elected shall take office on January 1st of the following year.
-The President and Treasurer shall be elected for two years in the even years.
-The Vice President and Secretary shall be elected for two years in the odd years.
+The President and Secretary/Treasurer shall be elected for two years in the even years.
+The Vice President shall be elected for two years in the odd years.
 An officer must be a voting member in good standing for a minimum of one year.

 Section 2.
 All members are to be notified prior to the meeting for election.
 The Officers and Board of Directors are to be elected by a twenty percent majority vote of the membership.
 No election shall be held unless there is a quorum of twenty percent of the total membership present.

 Section 3.
 If a member knows he/she will be absent at the time of election he/she may request an absentee ballot no less than two weeks prior to the election.
 The completed absentee ballot must be received by the nominating committee on or before the October meeting.

 Section 4.
 A member is eligible to be nominated for an officer and a director.
 The officer election will be held first.
 If the active member is elected as an officer, they will withdraw their name from nomination slate for director.
 If the active member is not elected as an officer, they may be elected as a director.

 Section 5.
 A vacancy in an unexpired term of office may be filled by an appointment by the President with the majority approval of the Board of Directors.

 Section 6.
 Each Director shall serve for two years, four members being elected each year for a two-year term.
 A Director must be a member for a minimum of one year.

 Section 1.
 All meeting shall be conducted following the guidelines of Roberts Rules of Order, unless this provision of the by-laws is suspended by a majority of members present at any meeting.